-The thematic basis of Monologues: A Meditation In 3 Movements was to create an over arcing exploration of media-based perception.
+The thematic basis of Monologues: A Meditation In 3 Movements was to create an over-arcing exploration of media-based perception.
 The work was constructed through 3 singular formats – video, web, and print.
-Each format could be experienced on their own, but were also meant to reference each other.
+Each format could be experienced on their own but was also meant to reference each other.

 24 images – printed media on 4″ x 4″ x 1/2″ wood stretchers – were placed at various positions on a wall during the exhibition at Galerie Sharon Ramsay, Montreal, Canada, 2008.